-His acquisition of these manufacturing rights was propitious, since as the war loomed the U. S. Government began ordering vast numbers of his proven power-plants for small boats and for starting aircraft engines.
-After the War’s end Arnolt (affectionately known as “Wacky” for having motored from St. Joseph, Michigan, to the Chicago Navy Pier in a 13-foot rowboat powered by one of his Sea-Mite engines) easily shifted production, manufacturing for companies such as Sears Roebuck, making American Explorer campers and boat trailers, So-Lite recreational aluminum boats, Arno-Craft marine hardware, and Arno-Lite spotlights.
+His acquisition of these Sea-Mite manufacturing rights was propitious, since as the war loomed the U. S. Government began ordering vast numbers of his proven power-plants for small boats and for starting aircraft engines.
+After the war’s end Arnolt (affectionately known as “Wacky” for having motored from St. Joseph, Michigan, to the Chicago Navy Pier in a 13-foot rowboat powered by one of his Sea-Mite engines) easily shifted production, manufacturing aluminum products for companies such as Sears Roebuck, making American Explorer campers and boat trailers, So-Lite recreational aluminum boats, Arno-Craft marine hardware, and Arno-Lite spotlights.
 Ads show commercial products such as the Arnolt “Club Smoker” chrome stand ashtray, as found in theater lobbies.

 There can be no doubt that cars were really Arnolt’s passion, and he acquired a dealership for popular British cars such as the MG TD and Morris Minor in Chicago.
 At one point he was the largest importer of British cars in the US, although he is said to have later regretted not taking up the offer of a VW dealership, as he was convinced the cars had no future in America.)
 He also started Autocessories in Warsaw, Indiana, making and selling an associated line of after-market auto parts for the MG sports cars that were clearly his second love, after road racing.